 The Switch is the perfect console if you travel a lot, for work or pleasure.
 The console's portability makes it the perfect choice if you're spending any time at all in planes, trains and automobiles.

 Of course, you may choose to pass the time playing a trusted standby, or grinding through your favourite RPG, but if you're after a wholesome, bite-size game to chew on and digest entirely in a single sitting, you've come to the right place.
-Maybe you've got no travel plans at all and you just want an amuse-bouche in between sweeping epics!
-Thankfully, there's no shortage of short games on the Switch eShop, and we're here to help you find the best short games on Switch.
+Maybe you've got no travel plans at all and you just want an amuse-bouche in between sweeping epics.
+Thankfully, there's no shortage of smaller experiences on the eShop, and we're here to help you find the best short games on Switch.